 When you upload to Strava, the system can automatically replace the route map, with a picture from your ride – hopefully with you cranking out the watts!

 It should be noted that occasionally things happen.
-Cats knock over laptops, power cuts happen to trainers, and simple internet gremlins.
-As a result, you can sometimes loose a ride before you’ve actually finished and have had chance to save the ride.
+Cats knock over laptops; power cuts happen to trainers and simple internet gremlins.
+As a result, you can sometimes lose a ride before you’ve actually finished and have had the chance to save the session.

 To find the .Fit files look in your Documents/Zwift/Activities folder on your computer, and you’ll find all the. fit files you’ve ever generated on Zwift.
 You can find the one with the appropriate time and date.
 Save this, and manually upload through the Strava website.
 Sorted!

 When you finally hit the “Ride” button, before you will first be given a choice of personal challenges to which all of your km’s count towards

 Climb Mt.
 Everest – after the lunatics such as Frank Garcia started doing the Virtual Everest challenge using the Zwift system, Zwift went and made it an official part of the game.

 Official Everesting “simply” involves cycling to over 8,848m of elevation gain…in one go!!
 Yes, you are allowed breaks for food and other bodily functions, but you have to do it in one period without going to sleep.
 Thankfully the Zwift challenge is a cumulative total across your rides, not in one go – phew!

 The second option sounds much sunnier, so I opted for the 1283km, that is the Ride California challenge

 Finally, there is the 2000km Ride around Italy

 Completing the 2000km here unlocks the Pinarello Dogma F8 bike